-1. The measurement results of the time domain waveforms and the frequency domain spectrum for both the triangle and square waves.
+1. In the tables below, record the measurement results of the time domain waveforms and the frequency domain spectrum for both the triangle and square waves.

 Table 3-1.
 1MHz triangle wave spectrum test results.

 Table 3-2.
 Time domain waveform of the 1MHz triangle wave.